 The EU Commission on Waste and the Ellen MacArthur Foundation consider oxo-degradable plastics to be problematic in current recycling/ circular systems.
-Manufacturers and or users of these plastics should be aware that the EU may restrict them in the future.
+Manufacturers and users of these plastics should be aware that as of July 2021, the EU restricts placing oxo-degradable plastic on the market.
 Concurrently, several countries, including Saudi Arabia and the UAE, have legislation that requires plastics of certain grades to be oxo-degradable.
 These substances are subject to conflicting policies or legislation globally, and manufacturers should be aware and prepare accordingly.
-AFIRM will address these substances in a future release.
-For more information, please visit http://europa.eu/ rapid/press-release_IP-18-5_en.htm and http:// ec.europa.eu/environment/circular-economv/pdf/ oxo-plastics.pdf.